Navalny's Supporters Hold 'Flashlight' Protests

-Category: World Hits: 1Following recent mass rallies that saw thousands of detentions, supporters of jailed Russian opposition politician Aleksei Navalny used light from cell phones, flashlights, and candles as a new form of protest.
+Category: World Hits: 5Following recent mass rallies that saw thousands of detentions, supporters of jailed Russian opposition politician Aleksei Navalny used light from cell phones, flashlights, and candles as a new form of protest.
 Groups of people showed their support for Navalny by turning on phone flashlights and arranging candles in a heart shape in various cities across Russia to mark Valentine's Day on February 14.
 The 'flashlight' protests were held under the motto "Love is stronger than fear."

 Read more https://www.rferl.org/a/russia-navalny-flashlight-protests/31102616.html